ddebrunner/streamsx.microservice/doc/PublishSubscribeOverview.md

   * A Java class - Each tuple on the stream is an instance of the declared class or interface.
 Only supported by Java applications.
   * A Python object - Each tuple on the stream is a Python object of any type.
 Only supported by Python applications.

+## Publishing streams
+An application/microservice publishes streams using the `Publish` operator in SPL or `publish` methods in Java or Python.
+Only the _topic_ is specified as type is taken from the actual type of the stream.

+Three common patterns for publishing a stream are:
+ * Publish the stream as its SPL/structured type.
+ * Publsh the stream as JSON
+ * Publish the stream as its SPL/structed type and as JSON by transforming the structured stream to JSON and then publishing using `TupleToJSON` operator in SPL or equivalent Java/Python methods.
+     * The two streams can be published to the same _topic_ with different types since subscription is by _topic_ **and** _type_
+     * or published to two different, but related, topics, for example:
+         * `twitter/tweets/users/new`
+         * `twitter/tweets/users/new/json`

+Publishing using the SPL/structured schema will most likely perform better than JSON but lacks flexibility with schema evolution.
+See the _schema evolution & compability_ advanced topic below.

+Again, designing how streams will be published and the scheme used for topic levels and filters is important before devloping a complete system using streaming microservices.

+ Also see these advanced topics - TO BE WRITTEN:
+  * Schema evolution & compability of published streams -
+  * Congestion - better name needed
+  * Filtering

+## Subscribing to streams
+An application/microservice subcribes to streams using the `Subscribe` operator in SPL or `subscribe` methods in Java or Python specifying the _topic filter_ and _type_.

+### Subscribe topic filter

+### Susbcribe type

+Publish-susbcribe always matches on **exact** type:
+  * SPL/structured schemas - Schemas must be identical same number, order and name and type of attributes.
+  * JSON - Matches JSON streams according to _topic filter_ regardless of content of the JSON.
+  * Java Object - Matches exactly on the declared type of the stream.
+     * No sub-classing is performed, e.g. if interface `B` extends `A` then subscribing using `B` will **not** match a stream published using `A`.
+     * The subscriber must have access to the Java classes for all objects that are present on the stream.
+   * Python object - Matches any published Python object stream, Python object streams are not typed, just arbitrary Python objects.

+## Microservice API
+A microservice effectively defines its API through its published and subcribed streams.
+For example a mythical twitter microservice would declare its API as publishing two streams of:
+ * Published raw tweets with topic `twitter/tweets/raw` with schema `Json`
+ * Published text of tweets with topic `twitter/tweets/text` with schema `String`

+## Data guarantees